 All departments and units were asked to note and reflect on their experiences with student learning outcomes assessment in the past two years.
 This provided an opportunity to recognize areas of knowledge, expertise, and understanding, as well as to identify areas where opportunities for growth have been identified or more information is needed.

-In the final section of the assessment plan template, all Student Affairs departments and units were asked to write at least three questions that they would like to pursue to explore student learning at their department or unit level.
-Assessment plans were encouraged to span over a 3-5 year period, and not every learning outcome needed to be assessed every year.
+In the final section of the assessment plan template, all Student Affairs departments and units write at least three questions that they would like to pursue to explore student learning at their department or unit level.
+Assessment plans are encouraged to span over a 3-5 year period, and not every learning outcome needs to be assessed every year.
 The expectation is that some assessment work will take place each year, but that it will be kept manageable and meaningful.

 ➢ What is the timeline for Student Affairs Assessment Plans?